PawanKolhe/amizone-fetch-api/README.md

     "password": <YOUR-AMIZONE-PASSWORD>
 }
 ```
-> These Amizone login credentials are required to fetch data.
+> These Amizone login credentials are required for authentication while fetching data.

 ### `/courses`
 Get all courses